-The Edward F. Kook Fund supports original and imaginative research and development in performing arts design and technology.
+The Edward F. Kook Fund for Research supports original and imaginative research and development in performing arts design and technology.
 Awards from this Fund are limited to current USITT members.
 Awards may be provided through investment income and/or the principal balance of the Fund.
 The Edward F. Kook Fund is a temporarily restricted fund.

-The Grants & Fellowships Committee will provide a recommendation of grant and fellowship recipients to the Board of Directors for their approval.
+The Research Activities Committee will provide a recommendation of grant and fellowship recipients to the Board of Directors for their approval.

-THE NEW CENTURY FUND POLICY
+THE NEW CENTURY FUND FOR YOUNG PROFESSIONALS POLICY

+Policy adopted November 20, 2015

+Policy amended November 5, 2020

-Policy adopted November 20, 2015 Procedure reviewed November 20, 2015 Supersedes all other documents on this subject
+Procedure reviewed November 20, 2015

+Supersedes all other documents on this subject

-Established in 1993, The New Century Fund was created to fund awards and activities for students and young-professionals.
+Established in 1993, The New Century Fund for Young Professionals was created to fund awards and activities for students and young professionals.

-The New Century Fund serves multiple programs.
+The New Century Fund for Young Professionals serves multiple programs.
 Monies donated to the Fund are directed to either immediate student and/or young-professional activities, or to ongoing projects and awards.
 Awards and Grants may be provided through investment income and/or the principal balance of the Fund.
-The New Century Fund is a temporarily restricted fund.
+The New Century Fund for Young Professionals is a temporarily restricted fund.

-- 1. The Awards & Resolutions Committee will provide a recommendation of award and grant recipients from this Fund to the Board of Directors for its approval. - 2.
-General donations to The New Century Fund will support student grants, awards, or projects and young-professional activities. - 3.
-Specified donations to Named Awards within the Fund will be applied to that Award's principal.
+- 1. The Research Activities Committee will provide a recommendation of award and grant recipients from this Fund to the Board of Directors for its approval. - 2.
+General donations to The New Century Fund will support student grants, awards, or projects and young-professional activities.

-- 4. Donations to specific ongoing student projects and student awards supported by the Fund will be added to that specific project or award balance. - 5.
+- 3. Specified donations to Named Awards within the Fund will be applied to that Award's principal. - 4.
+Donations to specific ongoing student projects and student awards supported by the Fund will be added to that specific project or award balance. - 5.
 Corporations or individuals may donate to an established USITT-sponsored Award (unnamed awards).
 When the corporation/individual contribution reaches a total of \$50,000, USITT will contribute an additional \$5,000 and the award will become a Named Award. - 6.
-Development of new awards specific to The New Century Fund, and approved by the Awards & Resolutions Committee, will require a minimum contribution of \$50,000.
+Development of new awards specific to The New Century Fund, and approved by the Research Activities Committee, will require a minimum contribution of \$50,000.
 Once established, USITT will contribute an additional \$5,000, and the award will become a Named Award.